ying-w/bioinformatics-figures/methylcircleplot/README.md

 Some examples of what the parameters look like can be found [here](http://codingenes.wordpress.com/2012/08/23/script-methylation-figure-generation/#more-57)
 Parameters and defaults listed below:

-`rev.comp = FALSE` reverse complements bisulfate sequence
+`rev.comp = FALSE` reverse complements bisulfite sequence

 `size = 2` size of circles